LI7XI/AudioAnalyzerDocs/docs/usage-examples/waveform.md

 Unit-Main=Channels Auto | Handlers Waveform | Filter None
 ```

-Now lets specify the handlers description.
+Now lets specify the handler description.

 ```ini
 Handler-Waveform=Type Waveform | Folder [#@]Images/ | Width 300 | Height 200 | Stationary false | BorderSize 1 | BorderColor 255, 64, 89 | Resolution 0.6 | Connected true | DefaultColorSpace sRGB255 | BackgroundColor @hsl 237,0.34,0.20 | WaveColor 255, 64, 89 | LineColor @sRGB 0.5,0.5,0.5 | FadingRatio 0.2 | LineDrawingPolicy Never | SilenceThreshold -70
 ```

-Waveform meter generates an image and write it to disk, by default the plugin will write it to where the .ini skin file is located, but we can change that using `Folder` parameter.
+Waveform handler generates an image and write it to disk, by default the plugin will write it to where the .ini skin file is located, but we can change that using `Folder` parameter.

 We can use child measure to access the image, it will provide the path as well as the image name.

-To that, we can set `StringValue` option to `Info` and use `InfoRequest` option to get the image location.
+To do that, we can set `StringValue` option to `Info` and use `InfoRequest` option to get the image location.

 In `InfoRequest` option specify the following: